lkytal/PredFull/README.md

 ## How to use

+__Expect clone this project, you should download `pm.h5` from [google drive](https://drive.google.com/drive/folders/1KQqQGTSY5y2w3cQV1zKzuGbhgThCS9vn?usp=sharing) and place it into this folder.__

 ### Important Notes

 * The only modification (PTM) supported is **oxidation on Methionine**, otherwise only UNMODIFIED peptides are allowed.
 To indicate an oxidized methionine, use the format "M(O)".